fullon-labs/flon-core/docs/02_client/index.md

   -h,--help                   Print this help message and exit -u,--url TEXT=http://127.0.0.1:8888/
-                              the http/https URL where funod is running --wallet-url TEXT=unix:///Users/username/flon-wallet/fowal.sock
+                              the http/https URL where funod is running --wallet-url TEXT=unix:///Users/username/flon-wallet/fuwal.sock
-                              the http/https URL where fowal is running -r,--header                 pass specific HTTP header; repeat this option to pass multiple headers -n,--no-verify              don't verify peer certificate when using HTTPS --no-auto-wallet            don't automatically launch a fowal if one is not currently running -v,--verbose                output verbose errors and action console output --print-request             print HTTP request to STDERR --print-response            print HTTP response to STDERR
+                              the http/https URL where fuwal is running -r,--header                 pass specific HTTP header; repeat this option to pass multiple headers -n,--no-verify              don't verify peer certificate when using HTTPS --no-auto-wallet            don't automatically launch a fuwal if one is not currently running -v,--verbose                output verbose errors and action console output --print-request             print HTTP request to STDERR --print-response            print HTTP response to STDERR